Follow us on Instagram @BHS_IC

 Where do the intervention counselors work?

-Ms Malhi and Ms. Jessie are located in H104 in the H building in the newly renamed Student Support Center.
-Ms Nashwa can be found in G202G.
+Ms Malhi is located in G104F, Ms. Jessie is located in G104B, and Ms Nashwa can be found in G104A.

-The best way to reach us is via email or telephone.
+The best way to reach us is via email.